Pilates can help treat hypokyphosis by realigning the spine and stretching out short muscles that create a slouched or hunched posture.

 In addition to these Pilates exercises it is vital to stretch out the front of the body.
 Opening up the chest muscles, rolling back the shoulder muscles and in some cases the muscles in the front of the neck.
 By removing some of the tension in these muscles the joints and Skelton structure can be realigned and reduce the hypokyphosis.

 For more information about how Pilates can help treat hypokyphosis in our warm and welcoming Pilates studio in Barcelona click here.
 Pilates in Barcelona with simplybepilates

-We also recommend you help the Pilates sessions along with some Osteopathy treatments.
+We also recommend you help the Pilates sessions along with some Osteopathy sessions.
 We find that the combination of osteopathy and Pilates can help treat hypokyphosis fast!